pdelbarrio/pdelbarrio/README.md

 - 📫 How to reach me: <a href="mailto:pablodbb@gmail.com">pablodbb@gmail.com</a>
 - My portfolio ➡️ <a href="https://pablo.lol/">pablo.lol</a>
-- 📱I am currently starting an app that is a collaborative agenda of cultural events in Barcelona.
-Users can enter events and then view them according to some filters.
-It will be done mainly with Nextjs, Tailwind and Supabase.
-Stay tuned.
+- 📱Currently I'm about to finish an app that is a collaborative agenda of cultural events in Barcelona.
+Users can enter events and then view them.
+It is made with Nextjs, Tailwind and Supabase.

   [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/pablo-del-barrio/)